Federal judge reverses detention order for N.M. county commissioner facing trial in Jan. 6 riot

 Griffin was arrested Jan.
 17 after prosecutors said a video posted on his personal Facebook page Jan.
 7 showed him in restricted areas during the violent breach of the Capitol.
 The riot left five dead, prompted the evacuation of Congress and disrupted the electoral vote count of Joe Biden’s presidential victory.

-In the video, a charging affidavit alleged, Griffin also vowed to return armed for Biden’s inauguration, which prosecutors alleged he did before he was arrested in Washington, D.C.
+In the video, a charging affidavit alleged, Griffin also vowed to return armed for Biden’s inauguration, which prosecutors alleged he did before he was arrested in the District.

 “We could have a Second Amendment rally on those same steps that we had that rally yesterday,” he said on the video, according to court documents.
 “You know, and if we do, then it’s going to be a sad day, because there’s going to be blood running out of that building.”